-The Industrial Dual Analog In Bricklet is discontinued.
-We are selling our remaining stock.
+The Industrial Dual Analog In Bricklet is discontinued and is no longer sold.
 The Industrial Dual Analog In Bricklet 2.0 is the recommended replacement.

 The Industrial Dual Analog In Bricklet can be used to extend the features of Bricks by the capability to precisely measure voltages.
 Both channels of the Bricklet are calibrated.
 The voltage measurement can used with an extremely high level of confidence.

 With configurable events it is possible to react on changing voltages without polling.

 |Measurement Range||-35V to +35V (DC)|

 |Accuracy||0.1% / ±4mV full scale|

 |Dimensions (W x D x H)||40 x 40 x 11mm (1.57 x 1.57 x 0.43")|

 The Industrial Dual Analog In Bricklet has an 8 pole terminal.
 Please see the picture below for the pinout.

 To test a Industrial Dual Analog In Bricklet you need to have Brick Daemon and Brick Viewer installed.
 Brick Daemon acts as a proxy between the USB interface of the Bricks and the API bindings.
 Brick Viewer connects to Brick Daemon.
 It helps to figure out basic information about the connected Bricks and Bricklets and allows to test them.